 Nonverbal CommunicationBack to Course Guide

 The course investigates the impact of nonverbal behavior on the communication process.
-It explores how the environment, dress, appearance, movement, facial expressions, eye behavior, and chronemics affect communication.
+It explores how the environment, space, dress, appearance, movement, facial expressions, eye behavior, and chronemics affect communication.
+The cultural context of nonverbal communication is considered.
 Special attention is given to nonverbal research and analysis.

 CAVEAT: No graduate credit will be awarded if COM4407 has been successfully completed.